wernerglinka/aiandyou/src/pages/index.md

 intro:
   section1: |
     _From SIRI to self-driving cars, artificial intelligence is progressing rapidly.
-Will communities of color be prepared for AI related opportunities and challenges impacting their lives?_
+Will marginalized communities be prepared for AI related opportunities and challenges impacting their lives?_
   section2: |-
     While no one can foresee exactly how this will play out, a mountain of evidence suggests that just like during past technological leaps, the fears —though realistic — can be managed through education and dialogue.
-    The long-term impact of AI on communities of color is unknown.
-Conversations about AI are absent in the communities most directly affected by automation and other AI tools.
+The long-term impact of AI on marginalized communities is unknown.
+Engagement around AI is absent in the communities most directly affected by automation and other AI tools.

 about:
   title: About AI and You
   image: "/uploads/aiandyou1.jpeg"
   prose: |
-    AIandYou.org is a U.S. based non-profit creating opportunities for underrepresented communities of color to learn about Artificial Intelligence (AI).
-AIandYou is the platform for the science community, educators, civil society leaders and community members to learn about AI and create a network to identify bias solutions.
+    AIandYou.org is a U.S. based non-profit creating opportunities for marginalized communities to learn about Artificial Intelligence (AI.
+AIandYou is the platform for the science community, educators, civil rights leaders and community members to learn about AI and create a network to identify bias solutions.

     The AIandYou.org platform is created through: